scipipe/scipipe/README.md

 cheminformatics, but works equally well for any problem involving pipelines of commandline applications.

-**Project status:** SciPipe is still alpha software and minor breaking API changes still happens as we try to streamline the process of writing workflows.
-Please follow the commit history closely for any API updates if you have code already written in SciPipe (Let us know if you need any help in migrating code to the latest API).
+**Project status:** SciPipe pretty stable now, and only very minor API changes might still occur.
+We have successfully used SciPipe in a handful of both real and experimental projects, and it has had occasional use outside the research group as well.

 ## Known limitations